Oxford and Rugby Railway: A single project

 As the Oxford and Rugby Railway had already been incorporated into the GWR, the whole scheme – Oxford and Rugby Railway (to Fenny Compton) and Birmingham and Oxford Junction Railway was treated as a single GWR project, to build the Birmingham and Oxford line.

 Partial opening

-As construction proceeded the company decided to open a single line from Oxford to Banbury on the broad gauge, but the London and North Western Railway demanded that mixed gauge be provided, as laid down in the O&RR's authorising Act, even though at this stage there was no prospect of running narrow (standard) gauge trains.
-After considerable deliberation by the Board of Trade Commissioners, the line was opened to Banbury on 2 September 1850 as a broad gauge single line.
+As construction proceeded the company decided to open a single line from Oxford to Banbury on the broad gauge, but the London and North Western Railway demanded that mixed gauge be provided, as laid down in the Oxford and Rugby Railway Act 1845, even though at this stage there was no prospect of running narrow (standard) gauge trains.
+After considerable deliberation by the Board of Trade commissioners, the line was opened to Banbury on 2 September 1850 as a broad gauge single line.

 Opening, and the present

 Construction continued, and the line was opened throughout in 1852.

 At the present day the Oxford and Rugby Railway section is a part of the Oxford to Birmingham line, an important main line.